AzuraCast/azuracast.com/docs/screenshots.md

 title: Screenshots
 ---

+# Screenshots

+[[toc]]

 Note: AzuraCast is an actively-maintained product that is still in beta, and as such these screenshots may not represent the exact current appearance of the software.

-[[toc]]

 ### Login Screen